How Do I Start a Case?

 Step 2.
 Serve the other party

-Once you file your case with the Court, the filed document and a Summons (a Court-issued form directing the person to respond to the complaint, motion, or petition) must be delivered (“served”) to the opposing party by the Montgomery County Sheriff's Office (for Montgomery County addresses only), a private process server, a neutral third party, or by certified mail within 60 days.
+Once you file your case with the Court, the filed document and a Summons (a Court-issued form directing the opposing party to respond to the complaint, motion, or petition) must be delivered (“served”) to the opposing party by the Montgomery County Sheriff's Office (for Montgomery County addresses only), a private process server, a neutral third party, or by certified mail within 60 days.
 YOU CANNOT SERVE THE OTHER PARTY YOURSELF.

 How to Serve the Other Party